ksani1/ksani1/README.md

 - 🔧 Streamlined development using GIT and NPM scripts in a Node.js environment
 - 📊 Leveraged Tableau and Power BI to deliver data-driven insights and continuous performance improvements

-### 🎓 Career Break | Illinois Institute of Technology (AUG 2023 - MAY 2024)
-- 🛠️ Managed software projects using MS Project
-- 🤖 Developed AI agent for project management using deep learning and GPT-4 mini
-- ☁️ Led parallel computing tasks with AWS EC2, S3, and Hadoop
-- 🚀 Spearheaded cloud computing initiative using Chameleon Cloud
-- 📱 Designed mobile applications with Flutter and Dart

 ### 🖥️ IT Specialist | Romptech Scientific Supplies Company Ltd (MAR 2021 - APR 2023)

 Led innovative IT solutions and machine learning projects, significantly improving system reliability and operational efficiency.